You’re probably prepared to cope with nausea during chemotherapy, but it can be hard on your digestive system, too.

 Try over-the-counter stool softeners or laxatives

-Stool softeners and laxatives are readily available and can provide relief.
-The American Cancer Society warns not to take these medications except at the advice of your doctor.
+But it’s important to check with your doctor first before taking them.
 These drugs may not be recommended for those with low white blood cell or platelet counts.

 Ask about an enema